facebookincubator/LTVision/README.md

 **3. Getting started**

-Use `example.ipynb` for getting started.
+Use `example.ipynb` to get started.

-To run this notebook with new environment, go to Kernel -> Change kernel -> venv .
+To run this notebook with new environment, go to Kernel -> Change kernel -> venv.

 **Contribute to LTVision**
 -------------------------